newmans99/Qlik-Simple-Email-Example/README.md

 ## Example Application
 This [Example Simple QWC Email Example](https://github.com/newmans99/Qlik-Simple-Email-Example/blob/master/example/Example%20Simple%20QWC%20Email%20Example.qvf) has the load script below as an example of what this could look like in your final application.
-In this example, an email with the application name and id can be sent to your administrator on a successful loading of the application.
+In this example, an email with the application name and id can be sent to your administrator on a successful (or failure) loading of the application.
 This example application has the following four sections:
 1. [Main](#section-main) - Standard Main section with specific variables defined.
-1. [Data Load](#section-data-load) - Example data load, can be any existing load script you have.
-1. [Script Utilities](#section-script-utilities) - Loading the URL Encoding table from w3schools to encode strings.
+1. [Script Utilities](#section-script-utilities) - Loading a URL Encoding table from w3schools to encode strings and defines SendEmail() function
-1. [Send Email](#section-send-email) - Actual email sending portion of example script.
+1. [Data Load](#section-data-load) - Example data load, introduces errors, and calls SendEmail() function.

 ### SECTION: Main
 Standard Main section with specific variables defined.